nathanramoscfa/pycgapi/docs/source/index.rst

 API Key
 =======

-You do not need an API key to use the Public API.
-You will need an API key to use the Pro API.
+You will need an API key to use the Demo API and Pro API.
 To obtain an API key, please visit the `CoinGecko API <https://www.coingecko.com/api>`_ page and follow the instructions.
 This package comes bundled with `keyring <https://github.com/jaraco/keyring>`_ to save and retrieve your API key securely without having to hardcode it.
-To save your API key, simply run the following code in a Python console or Jupyter
+To save your API key, simply run the following code in a Python console or Jupyter Notebook:
-Notebook:

 .. code-block:: python